HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/product_overview/index.md

 With DX Compose we provide an updated Core container, WebEngine, that runs on [Open Liberty](https://openliberty.io/){target="_blank"} instead of IBM WebSphere Application Server.
 While we will transition more and more functionality over - the initial release is focused on running web content, custom script apps, and themes on WebEngine.
 The ability to run custom java applications and extensions is planned for a future delivery.

-Digital Experience Compose is delivered in the same way as the traditional Digital Experience product - as a set of container images and attached helm charts to deploy to a Kubernetes system or Docker Compose.
-DX Compose is not supported for a non container install.
+Digital Experience Compose is delivered as a set of container images and attached helm charts to deploy to a supported Kubernetes system or Docker Compose for development.
+DX Compose is not supported for a non container platform.

-Rather than duplicating the documentation about all the features of DX we will outline in this documentation what is different for DX Compose deployment, configuration, support ...
-For all other items refer back to the same DX documentation sections like e.g. [Virtual Portals](https://opensource.hcltechsw.com/digital-experience/latest/build_sites/virtual_portal/){target="_blank"}.
+Replace this with: Note: In this release, instructions for use of select features will be located in the [HCL Digital Experience Help Center](https://opensource.hcltechsw.com/digital-experience/latest/){target="_blank"}.
+These will be documented in the HCL Digital Experience Compose Help Center in future releases.